AIA Code of Ethics & Professional Conduct

-Ethics and integrity are essential to our work
+Ethics & integrity are essential to our work

-AIA members are dedicated to the highest standards of professionalism, integrity and competence.
-The AIA Code of Ethics guides members’ conduct in fulfilling those obligations.
-The Code applies to the professional activities of all AIA members, regardless of their membership category.
+AIA members are dedicated to the highest standards of professionalism, integrity, and competence.
+The AIA Code of Ethics & Professional Conduct guides members’ conduct in fulfilling those obligations.
+The Code of Ethics applies to the professional activities of all AIA members, regardless of their membership category.

 National Ethics Council